 Whatever the problems, the team will assess what each particular situation requires, whilst also considering the wider picture.
 Their aim is not just to resolve the immediate issue, but also to protect your future interests.

 Quality is key to everything Thomas Dunton do.
 Above all, the firm is judged on the quality of the advice it provides and the high level of personal service that clients have come to expect.
 Clients have said of the service, “Professional, attentive and courteous.
 Thank you.”

 We have attained Lexcel status, which is the Law Society’s quality mark for excellence in legal practice management and excellence in legal client care.
 Since it was introduced, little more than 16% of solicitors in the UK have achieved this distinction.
-In addition to Lexcel, we also have eight Law Society accreditations.
+In addition to Lexcel, we also have four Law Society accreditations.